GothenburgBitFactory/tw.org/content/docs/3rd-party.md

 ## Guidelines

 - If you need to store additional data, consider putting your own data file in the `~/.task` directory.
-  Just don\'t use the file names `pending.data`, `completed.data`, `backlog.data`, or `undo.data`.
+  Just don't use the file names `pending.data`, `completed.data`, `backlog.data`, or `undo.data`.
 - There are many helper commands designed to assist add-on scripts such as shell completion scripts.
   These commands all begin with an underscore, see them with this command: `task help | grep ' _'`.
 - Familiarize yourself with the means of forcing color on or off, disabling word wrapping, disabling bulk operation limitations, disabling confirmation, disabling gc, modifying verbosity and so on.
-  There are ways around almost all the restrictions, and while these don\'t make sense for regular users, they can be critical for add-on authors.
+  There are ways around almost all the restrictions, and while these don't make sense for regular users, they can be critical for add-on authors.